w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 When submitting the value of the bounty, the proposer can specify a fee that will be paid to curators willing to invest their time and expertise in the task: this amount will be included in the total value of the bounty.
-In this sense, the curator's fee can be defined as subtracting the value paid to the bounty rewardee from the total value of the bounty.
+In this sense, the curator's fee can be defined as the difference between the amounts paid to child bounty rewardee from the total value of the bounty.

 Curators are selected through OpenGov referendum after the bounty proposal passes and need to add an